On May 15th, 1999, I opened my shop for the first time. I put out my flags & took a big breath. I said to myself. Twenty years, I will get this right.

 (We apologize to those who are unable to wear masks at this time.)

 Yes, this is a Deaf owned business.
 Years ago, people questioned my ablility to run a business while being Deaf.
 And now, here we are 21 years years later.
 How will you run a business with everyone wearing masks?
-My answer….WATCH ME!
+My answer… I WILL TRY MY BEST!
 How will you read our lips?
 I have a speech to text device that will help us communicate, which some of you have seen me use this last year.
 It is not perfect & do not expect it to be.
 (And, yes, I have been criticized about my listening app too.)
 DO NOT pull your mask down or you will be asked to pay up & leave.
 Have patience with communication.
 As always, you will be told to point to things & “wiggle”.
 I will teach a few new signs to help you.
 Welcome to the Deaf world once again.
 People who have disabilities have the “gift of adapting”.
 Nothing is perfect.
 Watch & learn the how to communicate with me.
 Remember it takes TWO people to communicate.

 For the artlovers, who would like to purchase my artwork.
 Please wait outside.
 We will let you in once painters are set up in other room.
 After 4pm is also a nice time to check out the gallery room.